Big Country: Commercial success

 Throughout 1984 and 1985 the band toured the UK, Europe, and to a lesser extent the US both as headliners and in support of such bigger-name artists as Queen and Roger Daltrey.
-They also recorded prolifically, and provided the musical score to a Scottish independent film, Restless Natives (1985), which was released years later on the band's Restless Natives and Rarities (1998) collection.
+They also provided the musical score to a Scottish independent film, Restless Natives (1985), which was released years later on the band's Restless Natives and Rarities (1998) collection.
 Big Country had backed Roger Daltrey on his 1985 solo album Under the Raging Moon, and Tony Butler played bass and provided backing vocals on Pete Townshend's 1980 hit single "Let My Love Open the Door" and the Pretenders' 1982 hit single "Back On The Chain Gang".
 Both Butler and Brzezicki performed on Townshend's 1985 solo album White City: A Novel.
 Brzezicki played drums for The Cult on their 1985 Love album and was featured in the video for the single, "She Sells Sanctuary".

-1986's The Seer, the band's third album, was another big success in the UK, peaking at Number 2.
-It produced three further Top 30 singles, including the Irish number one hit "Look Away", which would also prove to be the band's biggest hit in the UK, peaking at No. 7.
+1986's The Seer, the band's third album, was another success in the UK, peaking at Number 2.
+It produced three Top 30 singles, including the Irish number one hit "Look Away", which would also prove to be the band's biggest hit in the UK, peaking at No. 7.
 Kate Bush provided backing vocals on the album's title track, and the album received good reviews from the music press.
 In the US, The Seer sold a little bit better than Steeltown, reaching No. 59 on the Billboard chart.

-In what some critics felt was an apparent attempt to regain their dwindling US following, Big Country used producer Peter Wolf for their next album, Peace in Our Time (1988), which was recorded in Los Angeles.
+In what some critics felt was a transparent attempt to bolster their dwindling US following, Big Country used producer Peter Wolf for their next album, Peace in Our Time (1988), which was recorded in Los Angeles.
 It reached No. 9 in the UK Albums Chart, but sold poorly in the United States.

-The album launch took place in Moscow and was accompanied by a tour of the USSR, a political statement some felt seemed insincere.
+The album launch took place in Moscow and was accompanied by a tour of the USSR, a political statement some felt was insincere.
 During the Peace in Our Time UK tour, the band were supported by Diesel Park West and Cry Before Dawn.